 Departments are encouraged to develop an authorization form similar to the sample (Attachment .200).
 The employment reference policy would be explained to the employee upon termination and the form would be presented as part of the exit interview process.
 The authorization form will be retained in the departmental personnel file.

-Employees may request to view their personnel file upon scheduling an appointment with a Division of Human Resources staff member.
+Employees may request to view their personnel file upon scheduling an appointment with a Division of Human Capital Services staff member.

 Only an immediate supervisor and other University officials with an employment-related reason may review specific documents in an employee's personnel file without the employee's written authorization.

 A prospective external or internal employer, individual or firm may request to view an employee's personnel file.
-This request will only be granted if the request is submitted in writing to the Director of the Division of Human Resources and is accompanied by the written authorization of the present or former employee.
+This request will only be granted if the request is submitted in writing to the Vice President for Human Capital and is accompanied by the written authorization of the present or former employee.
 A copy of this request and authorization shall be placed in the employee's personnel file.

 Federal and State agencies having a proper interest and an established need may review an employee's personnel file without written authorization of the present or former employee.
-All such inquires shall be referred to the Division of Human Resources.
+All such inquires shall be referred to the Division of Human Capital Services.

-Employee personnel files maintained at departmental or college levels are subject to the same degree of confidentiality as applies to the official permanent file maintained in the Division of Human Resources.
+Employee personnel files maintained at departmental or college levels are subject to the same degree of confidentiality as applies to the official permanent file maintained in the Division of Human Capital Services.

 Release of information must comply with the Kansas Open Records Act, PPM Chapter 3060.
 Persons requesting copies of documents contained in official personnel files will be charged fees to cover expenses as provided in Section .020 of that chapter.

-Questions relating to the information in this chapter should be directed to the Division of Human Resources, 785 532-6277.
+Questions relating to the information in this chapter should be directed to the Division of Human Capital Services, 785 532-6277.